aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/megre.md

 segmentations.
 The data contains an image volume for each patient, for each echo time.

-Data augmentation was performed for the 326 patients with a random image rotation around the superior-inferior patient axis for each patient in the interval -15 to 15 degrees using linear interpolation.
+Data augmentation was performed for each of the 326 patients with random image rotations in an interval between -15 to 15 degrees around the superior-inferior patient axis using linear interpolation.
 Image data for each echo for each patient time was handled separately but subjected to the same amount of rotation.
 The same rotation was applied to the ground truth labels using nearest neighbor interpolation (to avoid producing non-binary mask values).
 The augmented data and labels for each patient data was saved as a new subject, producing a total of 652 subjects in the train/validation dataset, which equaled a total of 1946 fiducial objects.
 No data augmentation was performed for the test data set containing 40 patients.

-All image data for all echos in all datasets were independently N4 bias field corrected in an image pre-processing pipeline.
+All image data for all echos in all datasets was independently N4 bias field corrected in an image pre-processing pipeline.

 Train/validation data set and ground truth label:
 Pat 1-150 = Real patients